Forest Voice Sanctuary

 Forest Voice Sanctuary is located in rural Northfield, Minnesota.
 Animals have been rescued and lived out their lives in the comfort of the sanctuary for 35 years; yet, only recently has the sanctuary become a formal nonprofit organization.
 Currently, Forest Voice has about 30 resident rescued animals including goats, miniature donkey, horses, cows, peacocks, goose, chickens, cats, and dogs.

-Rosalyn and Gary are a retired couple in their 70s.
+Rosalyn and Gary are a retired couple in their mid-70s.
 For the past 35 years, they have committed their lives to providing a loving home for animals in need.
 A significant portion of their income goes toward food, bedding, heat, veterinary care, farrier work, fencing and facility upkeep, and other costs of taking care of the animals, such as Elsa's cart.

 Charitable donations help ensure care for animals now and in the future.

 The animals at Forest Voice come from various sources: strays, rescue organizations, and people who know that we often take the critters that are difficult to place because they are geriatric or require special care.
-None of Forest Voice animals are ever used for breeding, eggs, milk, or commercial purposes.
+Forest Voice animals are never used for breeding, eggs, milk, or commercial purposes.
 They are members of our family.
 (The mother daughter cows pictured were to be shipped to slaughter when we rescued them.
 The mother has not had a full udder since that time.)

 Our companion and farmed animals live amidst a natural setting that abounds with wildlife including squirrels, raccoons, deer, groundhogs, snakes, turkeys, geese, ducks, opossums, fox, coyotes, frogs, toads, beavers, bees, owls, hawks, and songbirds.